lucidsolns/tf-proxmox-jetbrains-teamcity/README.md

 # Residuals

-- add a healthcheck to the containers
+- add a health check to the containers
 - change the filesystem permission setup (was runtime script in the service start, but changing to virtiofs should mean this can be simplified)